tobyhodges/fair-research-software/episodes/06-code-readability.md

 Yes, $$9.81 m/s^2 $$ is the [gravitational force exerted by the Earth](https://en.wikipedia.org/wiki/Gravity_of_Earth).
 It is often referred to as "little g" to distinguish it from "big G" which is the [Gravitational Constant](https://en.wikipedia.org/wiki/Gravitational_constant).
-A more decriptive name for this variable therefore might be:
+A more descriptive name for this variable therefore might be:

 ``` python
 g_earth = 9.81